Minnesota's job market coming back slowly as companies remain cautious

 For example, there was a 500% increase in postings for baristas around the Twin Cities last month as coffee shops staffed back up again.
 Following the riots in late May, there was an uptick in jobs for insurance agents in June and July.

-Overall, the one category that has seen an increase in job postings during the pandemic has been operations and logistics, which includes everything from FedEx workers to warehouse jobs at Amazon to delivery workers for Shipt or Instacart.
-Meanwhile, job posting in human resources have seen one of the biggest declines as many companies have put a pause on hiring, Olson said.
+Overall, the one category that has seen an increase in job postings during the pandemic has been operations and logistics, which includes positions from FedEx workers to warehouse jobs at Amazon to delivery workers for Shipt or Instacart.
+Meanwhile, job postings in human resources have seen one of the biggest declines as many companies have put a pause on hiring, Olson said.

 “We’re at a point where there’s maybe a little bit of a breath happening where employers are starting to open up, starting to rehire where they can and where it’s most necessary,” she said.
 “But we’re not out of the woods yet.”

-Many of the job postings in recent months reflect the industries that had been hit hardest by stay-at-home orders coming back online such as restaurants and retail stores, according to the Minnesota Department of Employment and Economic Development (DEED).
+Many of the job postings in recent months reflect the industries that had been hit hardest by stay-home orders coming back online, such as restaurants and retail stores, according to the Minnesota Department of Employment and Economic Development (DEED).

 “It’s some of these lower-wage jobs that were the first to go that are the first to come back,” DEED Commissioner Steve Grove said.